Released 18 February 2020

 Released 14 January 2020

-certificate-status API endpoint can now accept a TTL in its body under the key
+certificate-status API endpoint in the request body under the key

 max-queued-requestssetting to be used safely with older agents.
 SERVER-2405